Frankie Goes to Hollywood: History

-1980–1982: Formation
+1980–1983: Formation

 Frankie Goes to Hollywood formed in Liverpool in 1980.
 The lead singer, Holly Johnson, had previously played in Big in Japan and had released some unsuccessful solo singles.
 He formed the first version of Frankie Goes to Hollywood with musicians including Ambrose Reynolds, but the group soon split.
 The name came from an advertisement announcing Frank Sinatra's film debut.

-In 1982, Johnson restarted the group with Peter Gill (drums) and the brothers Mark (bass) and Jed O'Toole (guitar).
+In 1982, Johnson restarted Frankie Goes to Hollywood with Peter Gill (drums) and the brothers Mark (bass) and Jed O'Toole (guitar).
 Jed left before 1983, and was replaced by his cousin, Brian Nash.
 Within the band, O'Toole, Nash and Gill constituted a group known as the Lads.
 Frankie Goes to Hollywood played their first gig at a Liverpool pub, Pickwick's, where they recruited the dancer and backing singer Paul Rutherford.

 Nash said the band admired the Liverpool groups Echo & the Bunnymen, Orchestral Manoeuvres in the Dark and the Teardrop Explodes: "That was music from Liverpool but from our generation.
 You would see these people walking around town, you'd see Ian McCulloch getting on the bus.
 I never saw any of the Beatles on the bus."
 Johnson said he wanted the band to be provocative and modern, merging punk and disco, and was inspired by the media impact of bands such as the Sex Pistols and Bow Wow Wow.